Procedural generation: Modern use

+The "new game" screen in Factorio.
+In addition to specifying the map seed itself, Factorio can also encode all the map settings into a single map exchange string.

 Though modern computer games do not have the same memory and hardware restrictions that earlier games had, the use of procedural generation is frequently employed to create randomized games, maps, levels, characters, or other facets that are unique on each playthrough.

 Many modern roguelike games (sometimes referred to as "roguelites") have shifted away from the turn-based early roguelikes to incorporate gameplay of other video game genres, such as platformers or shoot 'em ups, though still retain elements of procedural generation in how gameplay maps and levels are generated to assure that the player has a means to complete each level along with permadeath.
 This also extends to power-ups and other items that populate the game's map, selected by the game through procedural generational rules to assure the game feels fair to the player so they feel they have the agency to win the game.